rust-lang/rfcs/text/0000-localkey-try-with.md

 [summary]: #summary

 Add a `try_with` method to `std::thread::LocalKey`, which attempts to borrow the value.
-This replaces the current `state` method, which will be marked as deprecated along with its return value `LocalKeyState`.
+This replaces many use cases of current `state` method, but the `state` method will not be deprecated to ensure further usability.
 It will return an error if the value has been destroyed, but will panic if the value initializer panics.

 # Motivation